-50. Refugees will receive a combination of food and CBTs.
+49. Refugees will receive a combination of food and CBTs.
 Cash transfers will gradually replace vouchers as retailers' supply chains are strengthened; cash is also the preferred option of beneficiaries, according to information gathered during gender analyses.
 Protection risks will be taken into account to avoid increased rates of gender-based or other violence arising from the use of CBTs.
-Protection risks include safety and dignity, data protection, backlashes in response to changes in gender dynamics at the household level, sexual exploitation, market access and corruption and fraud.
-WFP is putting control mechanisms in place to address all of these.
 The CBT modality is meant to facilitate refugees' access to a more diverse diet by allowing the purchase of fresh vegetables.
 The gradual scale-up of cash transfers will be accompanied by a robust behaviour change component to ensure that beneficiaries make nutritionally sound decisions for their purchases and are aware of the importance of providing age-appropriate foods to their children.
 In-kind food assistance will be provided during the lean season to avoid putting additional pressure on food availability and prices.